Scheduler Overview#

 of accepting telemetry of weather conditions and observatory state

-It also accepts updates of completed observations (add_observation()
+It also accepts updates of completed observations (add_observation()) and

 when desired, can flush its internal queue of awaiting observations